-Walkign descent 1,990m
+Walking descent 1,990m

-From Bimthang the trail drops to a glacial stream and these are the headwaters of the Dudh Khola.
-We cross a wooden bridge and descend into pine and rhododendron forest to Hompuk at 3,430m.
-The trail improves as it descends to a fork in the river and then follows the river at 3,030m.
-Not far from here you reach Karche's fenced fields.
+From Bimthang we descend to a glacial stream and these are the headwaters of the Dudh Khola river.
+We cross a bridge and descend into pine and rhododendron forest to Hompuk at 3,430m.
+The path improves as it descends to a fork in the river and then follows the river at 3,030m.
+Soon after we reach the fenced fields of Karche.
 We cross a landslide before making a steep climb to a ridge decorated with prayer flags.
 We make a descent to the river bank at Gho.

-The trail continues through fields and intermittent stands of rhododendron and oak.
-We arrive the large Gurung village of Tilje.
-We exit the village through a stone arch and cross the Dudh Khola.
-We follow along its embankment descending through scrub forest.
-We see the walls of the Marsyangdi Valley and finally the houses of Dharapani appear in the distance.
-We pass through Thonje via a wooden bridge and through a chorten-shaped arch.
-Then Dharapani lies across a long suspension bridge over the Marsyangdi.
+We continue through fields and intermittent stands of rhododendron and oak.
+We arrive at the large Gurung village of Tilje in the Annapurna Conservation Area.
+We exit the village through a stone arch and cross the Dudh Khola river.
+We follow along its embankment descending through a pine forest on a stone paved trail.

+We see the steep walls of the Marsyangdi Valley and finally, the houses of Dharapani appear in the distance.
+We pass through Thonje on a wooden bridge and through a chorten-shaped arch.
+Then Dharapani lies across a long suspension bridge over the Marsyangdi river.
+We need to go to the police checkpoint for checking our permit before going to our tea house lodge for the night.

-DAY 20: DRIVE VIA BESISAHAR TO BANDIPUR
+DAY 15: DRIVE VIA BESISAHAR TO BANDIPUR